sahelii/learning-map-generator/README.md

 ### Prompt Engineering

-The system prompt instructs GPT to:
+The system prompt instructs the model to:
 - Create learning concepts (not just topics)
 - Establish logical prerequisites between nodes
 - Provide detailed descriptions for each concept